Award Cycle: Annual

 Limit on Proposals per PI: An individual may apply for one PRDG per cycle and may be awarded only one PRDG while a postdoctoral scholar at UArizona.

-Application: Opens Friday, January 20, 2023; Accepted through Arizona Cultivate (link will update once competition launches)
+Application: Opens January 2024; Accepted through Arizona Cultivate (link will update once competition launches)

 Description: Postdoctoral Research Development Grants (PRDG) were established to support University of Arizona (UArizona) postdoctoral scholars in the development of their independent research skills to advance their career goals.
 There are two types of PRDGs: